Also see: Rose Bowl (Tournament of Roses) Game Results

 The record crowd for a Rose Bowl event was 106,869 at the 1973 Rose Bowl Game between USC and Ohio.
 USC won that game 42-17.

-The crowd of 86,848 at the 2003 Rose Bowl Game between Washington State and Oklahoma was the lowest at the Rose Bowl stadium since 1944 (68,000 then watched USC trounce Washington 29-0).
-Attendence at the 2021 Rose Bowl Game between Alabama and Notre Dame was even lower at 18,373, but this was because the event, only for the second time ever*, was held outside Pasadena.
-It was held in Arlington, Texas, because California public health officials could not then grant an exemption for crowd events due the raging COVID-19 pandemic.
+The crowd of 86,848 at the 2003 Rose Bowl Game between Washington State and Oklahoma (ended 34-14) was the smallest at the Rose Bowl stadium since 1944 (when 68,000 watched USC trounce Washington, 29-0).
+Attendence at the 2021 Rose Bowl Game, between Alabama and Notre Dame, was even lower at 18,373, but this was due to the event, for only the second time ever,* was held outside Pasadena.
+It was held in Arlington, Texas, because California public health officials could not then grant an exemption for crowd events due the then raging COVID-19 pandemic.
+That game ended Alabama 31, Notre Dame 14.

 * The first Rose Bowl game held outside Pasadena was in Durham, North Carolina, in 1941, due to the outbreak of World War II.